tawsif76/TCP-Cubic-Link-Failure/README.md

-# Fiber-Cut Scenario Simulation with TCP CUBIC
+# Impact Analysis of Link Failure on TCP Performance Using Rocketfuel Topologies

 Here I simulated a **fiber-cut scenario** to analyze the behavior of TCP with CUBIC congestion control.
 The experiment used a realistic Rocketfuel network topology.
 Leaf nodes acted as consumers (requesters), and a high-degree backbone router was selected as the content producer.